aandr26/AWS-SAP-C01-Study-Guide/docs/2_Accounts/2b_Account_Management/Accounts_Organizations.md

   * Consolidated billing:
     * May gain you volume discounts, thus reducing your bill.
   * OUs = Organizational Unit.
-  * Treat mater account as a billing and user store.
+  * Treat master account as a billing and user store.

 ## Service Control Policies

 * **Notes:**

-* SCP inherit downwards, but they do not affect the master account.
+* SCP inherit downwards, but they _do not_ affect the master account.

 * **Exam Tips:**
   * They do not provide actual permissions, they only allow or deny actions.